uyuni-project/uyuni-rfc/accepted/0000-payg-cloud-integration.md

 - Concatenation of base URL from `suseCredentials` with the url path from `susesccrepository`
 - Authentication will use the same mechanism as basic authentication, where id of `suseCredentials` is passed as query string in the repository URL

+In case of multiple options authentication options are available we will need to select one to be used.
+By default, uyuni server should select SCC CDN out of reliability concerns.

 ## Teach reposync on how to use Cloud RMT authentication mechanism

 Reposync is already able to deal with the basic authentication mechanism.
 It receives the id of a `suseCredentials` record and loads the basic authentication data.